girisagar46/girisagar46.github.io/content/articles/getting_started_with_pelican_part2.md

 For the configuration, we'll be working on `pelicanconf.py`, `publishconf.py` and `fabfile.py`.

 First let's look at `pelicanconf.py`.
-Open it in a text editor and update it.
+Open it in a text editor and update it as described in the snippet below.
 See the comments beginning with `#` to know what's happening.

 ```python
 from __future__ import unicode_literals